fivem-ex/esx_kashacter/readme.md

 * es_extended: (`es_extended/server/main.lua`)

 ### Change this code in `onPlayerJoined(playerId)` function:
+### also remember that there are 2 places where the code below is written:
 ```lua
 	for k,v in ipairs(GetPlayerIdentifiers(playerId)) do
 		if string.match(v, 'license:') then